Best Floats and Weights Setup For Float Fishing Rivers

 Raven FM floats For Float Fishing For trout

-With all of these floats, they need to be weight to sink them to a proper level so they work better.
+With all of these floats, they need to be weighted to sink them to a proper level so they work better.

-There are advantages to sinking the float deep enough, which include the float tracking straight in the water better or not being pushed around by the wind.
+There are advantages to sinking the float deep enough, which include the float tracking straight in the water better and not being pushed around by the wind.

 How to know how much weight to use for each float size?